JensRantil/jensrantil.github.io/content/posts/2024-05-12_on-staging-environments.md

 ### Bottlenecked shared resource

 > Good morning!
-Could everyone hold off with your deploys (to staging) for the
+Could everyone hold off with your deploys for then ext hour?
-> next hour?
-We are testing something on staging.
+> We are testing something on staging.

 The more engineers you have, the more a staging environment will bottleneck as a testing ground.
 One team is testing something and want a stable environment